General

 Range and Habitat

-Muscovy Duck: Prefers forests near water where it roosts in trees at night and nests in tree cavities.
-Native to Mexico, Central, and South America.
+Muscovy Duck: Prefers forest habitats near water; it roosts in trees at night and nests in tree cavities.
+Native to Mexico, Central America, and South America.
 Wild birds are restricted to the lower Rio Grande valley.
-There is a large feral population in southern Florida and Texas.
+Within North America, there are large feral populations in southern Florida and Texas.

 Breeding and Nesting